Miboch/documents/self-invoking-closures.md

 foo() // invoke foo.
 ```

 However this is obviously not possible in an anonymous function because it has no label to refer to it.
-However, this can be solved by wrapping the function, in brackets.
+However, this can be solved by wrapping the function, in parenthesis.
 ```js
 (function() {